nemo-cluster/bwcloud-migration/docs/index.md

 export OS_INTERFACE=public
 export OS_IDENTITY_API_VERSION=3
 ```
-3. Open a shell like `bash` or if you use a different shell start `bash`.
+3. Open a shell like `bash` or if you use another shell, start `bash`.
 4. Source your old bwCloud credentials.
-You will be prompted for your old bwCloud password.
+You will be prompted to enter your old bwCloud password.
-If you don't remember it, bwCloud support will need to generate you one.
+If you do not remember it, bwCloud support will have to generate a new one for you.
 ```bash
 $ source bwcloud-old-creds.sh
 Please enter your OpenStack Password for project Projekt_<RZ_ID>@uni-freiburg.de as user <RZ_ID>@uni-freiburg.de: